OHI-Science/ohimanual/3_conduct_manual/intro_assessment.md

 output: html_document
 ---

-In this manual, you will find all the essential information on how to complete your own independent OHI assessment.
-The manual should be used by _goal keepers_ (ie. experts of specific goals tasked with gathering data and developing goal models), and the _toolbox master_ (ie. technical expert(s) responsible for calculating the scores using the toolbox).
+Welcome to the Conduct Phase of your OHI+ assessment!
+This manual contains all the essential information on how to complete your own independent OHI assessment.
+It should be used by _goal keepers_ (ie. experts tasked with gathering data and developing goal models), and the _toolbox master_ (ie. technical expert(s) responsible for calculating the scores using the Toolbox).

-The first four sections will be helpful for all participants, especially the goal keepers.
-It contains information on the Ocean Health Index philosophy, what to expect when conducting and independent OHI+ assessment, best practices, and an introduction to the toolbox.
-Details on goal model development and Pressure and Resilience are housed separately in Appendix 1, which includes the meaning of the goal, reference point, ideal approach, practical guidance, and examples.
-Appendix 2 and 3 provides guidelines on how to report data layers and model descriptions to the toolbox master(s).
+The first four sections will be helpful for all participants.
+It contains information on OHI philosophy, what to expect when conducting an OHI+ assessment, best practices, and an introduction to the toolbox.
+Details on **goal model development and Pressure and Resilience are housed in Appendix 1**, which includes the meaning of the goal, reference point, ideal approach, practical guidance, and examples. **Appendix 2 and 3 provides guidelines on how to report data layers and model descriptions** to the toolbox master(s).
+In addition, **Conceptual and technical Frequently Asked Questions are included in the Appendix 6**.

-The remaining sections, which focuses on technical guidance on how to use the toolbox and troubleshoot, will be most useful to the toolbox master.
-Appendix 4 provides an example of a record-keeping spreadsheet which will be helpful for tracking progress.
-Appendix 5 includes tutorials on frequently used R commands in the toolbox.
+The remaining sections focuse on technical guidance on how to use the toolbox and troubleshoot and will be most useful to the toolbox master. **Appendix 4 provides an example of a record-keeping spreadsheet** which will be helpful for tracking progress.
+Appendix 5 includes tutorials on frequently used R commands in the Toolbox.

-Conceptual and technical Frequently Asked Questions are included in the Appendix 6.

 # Introduction

 ## Where you are in the OHI+ process

-> At this stage, you should have **Learned** and **Planned** for your assessment, and are now ready to **Conduct** it.

 The OHI+ process consists of four phases.
 In the first phase, you **learned** about the OHI to understand the philosophy behind the goals and the motivation for conducting a study.
 In the second phase, you actively **planned** to conduct your OHI+ assessment.
 Now you will actively **conduct** the assessment by engaging with the work of finding the data, preparing the goal models, and taking the necessary steps to learn how to use the **OHI Toolbox** and related software to produce the final results.
 This is where the science of data discovery and goal model development comes in.
 In the final phase, you will **communicate** the findings and results of your assessment with others.